primait/prima_rs_logger/README.md

 ## Code example

-There are two different type of guard:
+There are two different type of guards:
 - term guard => log stuff as plain string
 - json guard => encode everything in json format